Insights

 Reliable connectivity

 Instead of relying on WiFi, wired cameras connect directly to the network - eliminating signal issues, interference, and bandwidth contention.
-The connection is stable and predictable even during the network disruptions that take wireless cameras offline.
+A properly designed wired system can continue recording to its local recorder during internet outages, and with battery backup or a UPS on the recorder and network gear, can keep running through short power interruptions as well - behavior wireless cameras typically cannot match.

 No ongoing maintenance